HenrikMoe/Service-Infrastructure/README.md

 Official asset of the Galactic Federation.

-Read from back to front for full marketshare detailing.
+Read from back to front for full marketshare details.

 For questions contact: CTO Henrik Moe (never got a script) via email at [henrik@jinsei.ai](mailto:henrik@jinsei.ai) or connect on [X](https://x.com/jinseicorp/status/1894843382549107195).